Skip to main content

 Enforcement of the Fair Housing Act

 The Fair Housing Act is enforced by the Department of Housing and Urban Development (HUD) and the Department of Justice (DOJ).
-If you believe your housing rights have been violated, you can report it to HUD.
-HUD is obligated to investigate the complaint and can issue a Charge of Discrimination if they find evidence of discrimination.
+You can report it to HUD if your housing rights have been violated.
+HUD is required to investigate the complaint and if evidence of discrimination is found, HUD will issue a Charge of Discrimination.

 The DOJ can file a suit if there is evidence of a pattern of systemic discrimination.
 The DOJ can undertake certain types of lawsuits for individuals referred to them by HUD.
 They can also pursue criminal charges if there is evidence of violence linked to discrimination.
-Individuals can choose to be represented by HUD or the DOJ depending on the case type.
+Depending on the case type, Individuals can elect to be represented by HUD or the DOJ.

 Related Laws